 After the new advisor approves of working with the student, the student should thank their previous advisor and inform them of the change.
-The student should also fill out a change of advisor form and submit it to the Academic Program Coordinator and enter the change in GradPlan.
+The student should also fill out a change of advisor form on our website and submit it to the Academic Program Coordinator.